Due diligence obligations under the CSRD: How do you navigate them?

 Monitoring and evaluation Regular monitoring and evaluation are essential to ensure that due diligence measures are effective.
 Companies must review their processes and outcomes, adjusting strategies to address new risks and opportunities.
 This includes setting and tracking performance against sustainability targets, as CSRD reporting requires.

-Download our document about the CSRD & ESRS or access broader resources about all ESG reporting regulations.
+Download our document about the CSRD & ESRS,access broader resources about all ESG reporting regulations, and compare the best CSRD software.

 Practical guidance for CSRD due diligence compliance